tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 When the 2.5V reference voltage is applied to the +ve input, the ADC reading thus corresponds to "2.5V".

-The code assumes a stright-line relationship with two data points:
+The code assumes a straight-line relationship with two data points:

 * 0V = 0 from the ADC
 * 2.5V = the calibrated value from the ADC